Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

 No, all applicants are considered equally.
 There is no residency requirement for admission.
 UB SPPS does not have a policy that limits or favors out-of-state or in-state students.

 No. However, students must conduct, publicly present and defend a research project.

-Can students in the MS program apply to transfer into the PhD program?
+Can students in the MS program in Pharmaceutical Sciences apply to transfer into the PhD program in Pharmaceutical Sciences?